Get

 • Trainability: Intelligent but stubborn

-They have a coat of medium length and diverse colors, ranging from black and cream to beige, red, and white.
+They have a medium-length coat with diverse colors, ranging from black and cream to beige, red, and white.
 They are famous for their sweet, pleading look, capable of melting the heart of any dog lover!

-In addition, they are friendly, enduring, and loyal, they get along well with other pets, they are always in a good mood, and they are highly energetic.
-Considering their high need for daily exercise, they are not suitable for everyone.
-Also, Foxhounds make a loud bawling noise, which is perfect to indicate to their hunter owners that prey has been detected, but these howls can quickly become a nuisance to your neighbors!
+In addition, they are friendly, enduring, and loyal.
+They get along well with other pets, are always in a good mood, and are highly energetic.
+Considering their need for plenty of daily exercise, they are not suitable for everyone.
+Also, Foxhounds make a loud bawling noise, which is perfect to indicate to their hunter owners that prey has been detected, but the howls can quickly become a nuisance to your neighbors!

 American Foxhound_Olga Aniven_Shutterstock